Air defense forces shot down 30 martyrs during the Russian attack on Ukraine — online.ua

 Points of attention

-- As a result of the attack, all drones in Kyiv, Khmelnytskyi, Vinnytsia, Mykolaiv, Kherson, Kharkiv and Cherkasy regions were shot down, which caused fires and material damage.

-- Air defense forces demonstrated the success of their work by shooting down 30 drones and preventing further destruction of Ukrainian territories.
+- The President of Ukraine, Volodymyr Zelenskyi, expressed his condolences to the relatives and friends of the victims.

+- According to preliminary information, the Russians used a North Korean missile during the attack on Ukraine.

-The Air Force disclosed the details of the Russian attack on Ukraine on August 7
+The Air Force revealed the details of the Russian attack on Ukraine

-As the commander of the Air Force, Lieutenant General Mykola Oleschuk, reported, on the night of August 7, the Russian invaders attacked with attack UAVs of the "Shahed" type from the regions of Primorsko-Akhtarsk, Yeisk (Russia).
+As the commander of the Air Forces of the Ukrainian Armed Forces, Lieutenant General Mykola Oleschuk, reported, in general, during the air attack on the night of August 13, the occupiers launched over Ukraine:

-Radio engineering forces of the Air Force detected and escorted 30 attack drones.
+2 Iskander-M/KN-23 ballistic missiles (from the Voronezh region of the Russian Federation) and 38 attack drones (from the Primorsko-Akhtarsk and Kursk regions of Russia).

-All enemy drones were shot down in Kyiv, Khmelnytskyi, Vinnytsia, Mykolaiv, Kherson, Kharkiv and Cherkasy regions.
+Air defense forces shot down 30 Shaheds in the Mykolaiv, Vinnytsia, Sumy, Kirovohrad, Kherson, Chernihiv, Dnipropetrovsk and Cherkasy regions.

+Mobile fire groups, aviation, anti-aircraft missile units, electronic warfare equipment were involved in repelling the enemy air attack.

 More on the topic